CZCBLab/scDiffusion/README.md

 jupyter notebook --ip="0.0.0.0" --allow-root
 ```
 'scdiffusion' could be changed into your image name.
 Please refer to [Docker] and [NVIDIA Container Toolkit] for more details about Docker installation.

-Python=3.9.9 is required.
-See other requirements in the file requirements.txt.

 # Tutorials: